-The bait is not available for personal use.
-This is a research project directed by the United States Department of Agriculture that must be conducted in a controlled and scientific manner.
-The bait is an experimental use product approved by the United States Department of Agriculture and made available for this purpose to federal and state agencies.
+We're sorry, no, the bait is not available for personal use.
+This project must be conducted in a controlled and scientific manner.
+The bait is an experimental use product approved by the U.S. Department of Agriculture and made available for the annual bait drop effort.

-If I am bitten or scratched by a raccoon, should I assume that it does not have rabies since it probably ate the bait?
+If I am bitten or scratched by a raccoon, should I assume the animal does not have rabies, since it probably ate the bait?

 No. Every raccoon bite or scratch must be considered a potential rabies exposure.
 There is no way to tell if a raccoon was exposed to the disease prior to eating the bait.
-Call your doctor right away if you are bitten or get animal saliva in a cut, eyes, nose or mouth.
+Call your doctor right away if you are bitten or get wild animal saliva in an open wound, eyes, nose or mouth.